 That’s why someone of a different political persuasion would graph news sources differently.
 In response to the above chart, for example, Infowars made the following graph.

-When attempting to shaping political reputation, you should choose the publications that most closely adhere to the political base you’re trying to appeal to.
+When attempting to shape political reputation, you should choose the publications that most closely adhere to the political base you’re trying to appeal to.

 At the risk of overstating the issue, Facebook is omnipotent.
 People get their news from Facebook or some other social media network.
 It’s that simple.

 Where did you hear about whatever big issue happened recently?
-While writing this article in June of 2017, the big recent story was the passing of Anthony Bourdain.
+While writing this article, a big recent story was the passing of Anthony Bourdain.
 Where did I get the news?
 On an Instagram story.